End of the Line (2007 film): Soundtrack

 The soundtrack composed by Martin Gauthier was released on July 20, 2010, by 2m1 Records.

 Reception

 The film debuted in limited release, but it garnered mostly favorable reviews from the few critics who saw it.
 The Village Voice called it "scary as hell and impressively unrelenting."
-C. Robert Cargill from Ain't It Cool praised it as a "truly inspired original effort," noting its modest budget and its daring, unusual premise.
+C. Robert Cargill from Ain't It Cool News praised it as a "truly inspired original effort," noting its modest budget and its daring, unusual premise.
 The film also won prizes at several festivals including Fantastic Fest's Special Jury Prize.